 The term "retired persons" is not defined in the Act.
-It is defined in other legislation and the meaning may vary in the context of the different acts.27

-The ordinary dictionary meaning of "retired" is described in the Merriam-Webster Dictionary as $-^{28}$
+It is defined in other legislation and the meaning may vary in the context of the different acts.
+However, for purposes of determining the meaning of "retired" in the context of PBA 3(c), the word must be interpreted according to its ordinary meaning, which is described in the Merriam-Webster Dictionary as $-^{35}$